Research Policy Handbook

 Criteria for Granting Rare Exceptions

 1. The proposed research must meet a programmatic need of Stanford.
-Meeting a programmatic need means addressing an area of investigation that is not currently covered at Stanford and is endorsed by a sponsoring member of the Academic Council or MCL faculty as directly relevant to and supportive of the research or teaching programs of the faculty.
+Meeting a programmatic need means addressing an area of investigation that is not currently covered at Stanford and is endorsed by a sponsoring member of the Academic Council or UML faculty as directly relevant to and supportive of the research or teaching programs of the faculty.
 Research that may be important in its own right and for which outside funding is available will not be judged as meeting the programmatic need criterion unless it facilitates the ongoing objectives of the University in an identifiable and direct way.

 2. The proposed research cannot be funded and/or conducted effectively at Stanford unless the proposed individual is the PI.
-Among other things, this generally will mean that there is no member of the Academic Council or MCL faculty available to take the responsibility for the scientific direction of the project.
+Among other things, this generally will mean that there is no member of the Academic Council or UML faculty available to take the responsibility for the scientific direction of the project.

 3. The proposed PI's qualifications to direct the project provide assurance that the work will be conducted in accord with the standards of excellence of the University.